MonadicSystems/hypergres/Hypermedia.md

 - The DB
 - The DOM

-We can see, at any given point, what actions on the DB the user will take next and what actions they will have next as a result.
+We can see, at any given point, what actions on the DB the user can take next and what actions they will be able to use next.

 Maybe TLA+ or something like it could be used.